 |HMOH - Hardness (Moh)||9+|

-Silicon Carbide is a non oxide ceramic and is used in a wide range of products that must perform in thermally (heat shock) and mechanically demanding applications.
+Silicon Carbide is a non oxide ceramic and is used in a wide range of products that must perform in thermally (high heat and heat shock) and mechanically demanding applications.
 It is employed in both abrasives and wear resistant parts for its hardness; in refractories and ceramics for its resistance to heat and low thermal expansion; and in electronics for its thermal conductivity and other properties.
 The only materials harder than SiC are boron carbide and diamond.

-SiC parts can be fabricated in a variety of ways.
+SiC itself can be bonded in a number of ways and parts can be fabricated in a variety of ways.
 Hot pressed and reaction bonded parts are usually porous, non-homogeneous and less thermally conductive and shock resistant.
 By contrast single crystal SiC has optimal properties but is very expensive to make.
 CVD furnaces, on the other hand, can be used to make solid pure SiC parts that are uniform and dense.
 Surprisingly, 100% SiC powders can also be cast using the traditional slurry deflocculation and plaster casting method (provided that a very fine grade SiC powder is employed).
 SiC cast parts separate best from completely dry molds and special measures may be needed to get the dispersant to mix in properly.
 SiC casting mixes can also contain some plastic clay to affect better suspension and enable using a coarser grade of material (for refractory setters, for example).
 Items need to be fired to 1500C.

 In ceramics the most common use of SiC is for high heat duty kiln shelves.
 But this material is increasingly being used to make a wide range of products having low expansion, high heat endurance and resistance to abrasion.